 While dementia is a neurological disorder that affects human communication and daily performance, Alzheimer’s disease, on the other hand is a form of dementia that basically affects the parts of human brain that control language, memory and thought.
 Another form of dementia is Huntington's disease.
 Huntington's disease is a hereditary health condition that is associated with the damage of the brain nerve cells.
 This brain damage tends to progress over time thereby affecting behaviour, movement and cognition (thinking, perception, awareness and judgement) of the affected individual.

-Studies reveal that Alzheimer’s disease is the most popular form of dementia and affects approximately 10 million individuals all over the world.
-Alzheimer’s disease is distinguished by its ability to destroy the essential brain cells thereby inflicting damaging effects on human memory, intellectual ability, reasoning, orientation and ways of doing things.
+Studies reveal that Alzheimer's disease is the most prevalent form of dementia and it affects approximately 10 million individuals all over the world.
+Alzheimer's disease is distinguished by its ability to destroy the essential brain cells thereby inflicting damaging effects on human memory, intellectual ability, reasoning, orientation and ways of doing things.
 This menace tends to destabilize an affected individual’s way of living including the social life, human relationship, work life and every aspects of the person’s life.
 AD sufferers exhibit an increased state of confusion, anxiety, insomnia, depression, disruptive behavior and delusions.
 They also hallucinate quite a lot and lose their total sense of reasoning.
-Clinically, Alzheimer’s disease is marked by the inflammation of the brain tissue, discharge of β amyloid plaques and neurofibrillary tangles, free radicals, acetylcholine deficiency as well as the deterioration of the cholinergic basal forebrain.
+Clinically, Alzheimer's disease is marked by the inflammation of the brain tissue, discharge of β amyloid plaques and neurofibrillary tangles, free radicals, acetylcholine deficiency as well as the deterioration of the cholinergic basal forebrain.

 Brain nerve cells communicate with each other by releasing chemicals known as neurotransmitters.
 Acetylcholine is an essential neurotransmitter for memory however, individuals suffering from Alzheimer’s disease exhibit low levels of acetylcholine in their brain.
 According to Singhal et al., (2012), some herbs can improve the functioning of the brain however, scientific findings to prove their ability to treat Alzheimer's disease are quite little.
 Several researchers have attributed dementia and other age-related neurodegenerative diseases to oxidative stress.
 As a result, experiments have been carried out to ascertain the relationship between antioxidants and neurological disorders.